Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The **P** parameter selects which accelerometer to use and is mandatory.
 To use an accelerometer on a CAN-connected expansion board, use the form **P***board-address*.*device-number* for example **P22.0**.

-## M957: Raise event or Trigger
+## M957: Raise event

-*Supported in RepRapFirmware 3.4 and later for raising events, 3.5 and later for raising triggers.*
+*Supported in RepRapFirmware 3.4 and later for raising events*

 This command is used to raise an event or trigger internally as if the event had actually occurred, and execute any related handler macro for that event or trigger.
 Its main use is to test event handler and trigger macros.